 Mix 2 cups coconut milk with 2 Tbsp chia seeds, 1 tsp lemon oil, and 1 Tbsp maple syrup.
 Stir well and refrigerate until it thickens about 2 hours.
 Serve with fruit of choice.

-4. Sprinkle chia on or in just about anything.
+You can sprinkle the seed on or in just about anything.
 Yogurt, icecream, oatmeal, cereal, chicken, fish, soup, salad, casserole, smoothies, bread, muffins, juice.

-5. Chia lemon cornbread.
 A variation on a lemon poppyseed bread, this recipe is adaptable to any cornbread recipe or mix.
 I modified the recipe on the cornbread mix that I used to come up with this delicious recipe.

 * 1 Bobs Red Mill gluten free cornbread mix